MathieuFortune/mathieufortune.github.io/_posts/2020-10-01-mograph-mentor.md

 ### Audit revealed content organization and navigation issues.

-To begin my research, I conducted an audit of the former website.
-The former website had an **aging look, lack of accessibility, and defective navigation** making it tricky to find the course’s sales pages.
-From an SEO point of view, the page semantic and keywords mapping was completely absent as well.
+I began my design research by auditing the former website.
+The former website had an **aging look, accessibility issues, and defective navigation** making it difficult for users to find the course’s sales pages.
+From an SEO standpoint, the page semantic and keywords mapping was completely missing.
 The web performances were also negatively impacted by the lack of proper image optimizations.

 In short, the website’s design and usability were far from where they needed to be to support the business needs.